 Sunless Sea needs to be read carefully, other than being played.
 That is its most interesting feature, one that will keep you glued to your chair for hours and hours of gameplay.

-And I willfully choose not to speak about the breathtaking design of the sea monsters, who are as lovecraftian as they could ever be.
-My space, here, is quite limited, and there would be enough words to fill up another article entirely.
+And I wilfully choose not to speak about the breathtaking design of the sea monsters, who are as lovecraftian as they could ever be.
+I just don’t have the space to talk about how wonderful they are.

 The Beauty of Video Game Writing